Skip to product information

 Shipping calculated at checkout.

-Huastec Sandstone Figure of an Agricultural Deity with Digging Stick
+Huastec Stone Figure of an Agricultural Deity with Digging Stick

 Height: 19 ½ in.
 (49.5 cm)

-Provenance: Ex.
-Leonard Auction; acquired from a private institutional collection, Illinois, USA.
+Provenance: Ex Leonard Auction; deaccessioned from The Lake Forest College Art collection, Illinois, USA.